U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

-\textit{Attention-Based LSTM:} An attention-based LSTM model is implemented with a structure shown in \autoref{table: structure AB-LSTM}, including an LSTM layer with 128 units, a Bahdanau attention layer, a dropout layer and a dense layer with 32 units.
+\textit{A\ac{lstm}:} An \ac{alstm} model is implemented with a structure including an \ac{lstm} layer with 128 units, a Bahdanau attention layer, a dropout layer, and a dense layer with 32 units.

-Again, the number of units in each layer is also evaluated and tuned by the Hyperband algorithm.
-Specifically, for a specific trip with a length of $L_k > (50+10-1)$, we randomly generated 50 numbers smaller than $(L_k-5)$ and accordingly intercepted 50 samples starting from the trip origin.
-For each segment, we only use the first 5 and the last 5 road segments to produce a sub-trajectory for this trip.
-For instance, for a trip $\mathbb{T}_k$ of which the length is 70, we generate 50 numbers smaller than 70.
-If a generated random number is 20, we take the first 20 points (i.e., $[(t_{1}^k,p_{1}^k),\dots,(t_{20}^k,p_{20}^k)]$) as one sample and only use the first 5 (i.e., $[(t_{1}^k,p_{1}^k),\dots,(t_{5}^k,p_{5}^k)]$) and last 5 points (i.e., $[(t_{16}^k,p_{16}^k),\dots,(t_{20}^k,p_{20}^k)]$) to produce a sub-trajectory for this trip with a generated random number 20.
-The number of trips suitable for this prediction task is 46 for the selected user, so we obtained 2,300 sub-trajectories containing the first five and last five road segment labels.
-Again, we tested different combinations of features for this model, the initial feature combination (Init) is only a serial of road segment labels, and then we added temporal attributes (T) and weather conditions (W) as features.
-We use CCE as the loss function and Categorical Accuracy as the metric to evaluate the performance.
+The number of units in each layer is also tuned by the Hyperband algorithm.
+Specifically, for trips with a length of $L_k > (50+10-1)$, we randomly select 50 numbers smaller than $(L_k-4)$ and accordingly extracted 50 samples starting from the trip origin.
+Each sample is processed by considering only the first 4 and the last 4 road segments to create a sub-trajectory for this trip.
+For instance, for a trip $\mathbb{T}_k$ of which the length is 70, if a generated random number is 20, we take the first 20 points (i.e., $[(t_{1}^k,p_{1}^k),\dots,(t_{20}^k,p_{20}^k)]$) as one sample, and only use the first 4 (i.e., $[(t_{1}^k,p_{1}^k),\dots,(t_{4}^k,p_{4}^k)]$) and last 4 points (i.e., $[(t_{17}^k,p_{17}^k),\dots,(t_{20}^k,p_{20}^k)]$) to produce a sub-trajectory.
+For the selected user, 46 trips were suitable for this prediction task, resulting in 2,300 sub-trajectories containing the first four and last four road segment labels.
+We tested different feature combinations for this model.
+The initial feature combination (Init) is only a serial of road segment labels.
+Subsequently, we added temporal attributes (T) and weather conditions (W) as features.
+The loss function used is \ac{cce}, and the model's performance is assessed using Categorical Accuracy.